No Results Found

 Get The Word Out

-Financial advisors who plan to resume in-person meetings should let existing and potential clients know this option is returning.
+Financial advisers who plan to resume in-person meetings should let existing and potential clients know this option is returning.
 It is important at this time to check and update all email lists and send out communications detailing any changes in plans or protocols.
-Financial advisors who have embraced social media are in especially good standing here.
-These spaces for engagement provide a wonderful opportunity to get the word out to established clients while also catching the attention of individuals looking to begin face-to-face meetings with a new advisor.
-In the course of making these announcements, financial advisors should always stress the safety measures they mean to implement, as well as their commitment to communicating with and listening to their clients.
+Financial advisers who have embraced social media are in especially good standing here.
+These spaces for engagement provide a wonderful opportunity to get the word out to established clients while also catching the attention of individuals looking to begin face-to-face meetings with a new adviser.
+In the course of making these announcements, financial advisers should always stress the safety measures they mean to implement, as well as their commitment to communicating with and listening to their clients.

 Precautions Are Key